pinztrek/nebra-hnt-meshtasticd/README.md

 ### USB devices
 USB Devices should work once plugged into one of the sockets on the USB hub daughtercard near the network.

 Meshtoad & Meshtadpole type devices have been reported to work.
-The photo below shows the bluetooth module which can be removed and the jack unilized.
+The photo below shows the bluetooth module which can be unplugged from the usb hub and the jack unilized.

 <img src="assets/images/usb_hub.jpg" alt="usb hub" style="width:50%; height:auto;">

 ### SPI devices like the Waveshare or similar
-At least one user (Matt Smith) has a waveshare card working, and more are trying them.
+Matt Smith figured out how to get a waveshare card working, and more are trying them.

 This will require soldering of 4 bodge wires as Nebra did not run all the PI I/O pins over to the daughtercard.